Commander Robert Andrew Burg

 Prior to WW1, he may have worked on submarine construction, which possibly took him into the U.S. submarine forces during the Great War.
 At the close of hostilities, Burg qualified himself as an expert in naval radio and then took up aviation, becoming second in command of the aviation forces at San Diego, California.
 At the time of his death, he was Assistant Naval Attache to the American embassies in London, Paris, Berlin and the Hague.

-On 21st September 1926, Major Clarence L. Tinker, Assistant Military Attache for Aviation at the U.S. Embassy and Commander Robert Andrew Burg, Assistant Naval Attache, took off from Kenley at noon in their DH4b, an American service machine kept for use by embassy officials.
+On 21st September 1926, Major Clarence L. Tinker, Assistant Military Attache for Aviation at the U.S. Embassy and Commander Robert Andrew Burg, Assistant Naval Attache, took off from Kenley at noon in an Airco DH4B, kept for use by embassy officials.

 Tinker had survived the crash and later received the Soldier’s Medal for his unhesitating bravery in rescuing Burg from the burning wreck.